h2non/toxy/README.md

   .poison(latency(2000))
 ```

-For real example, take a look to the [built-in poisons](https://github.com/h2non/toxy/tree/master/lib/poisons) implementation.
+For a real example, take a look to the [built-in poisons](https://github.com/h2non/toxy/tree/master/lib/poisons) implementation.

 ## Rules

-Rules are simple validation filters which inspects an HTTP request and determines, given a certain rules (e.g: method, headers, query params), if it the HTTP transaction should be poisoned or not, then applying the configured poisons in the current HTTP flow.
+Rules are simple validation filters which inspect an HTTP request and determine, given a certain rules (e.g: method, headers, query params), if  the HTTP transaction should be poisoned or not.

-Rules are useful as a short of composition to decouple and reuse logic between different scenarios of poisoning.
+Rules are useful to compose, decouple and reuse logic among different scenarios of poisoning.
 You can also define globally applied rules or nested poison-scope rules only.

 Rules are executed in FIFO order.
-Their evaluation logic is analog to `Array#every()` in JavaScript: all the rules must match in order to proceed with the poisoning.
+Their evaluation logic is comparable to `Array#every()` in JavaScript: all the rules must match in order to proceed with the poisoning.

 ### Built-in rules